-The campus has established a sports section which arranges various indoor and outdoor sports occasion on its own as well as in liaison with the Directorate of Sports of the University.
-However, sports complex has been planned in the premises of residential complex for students & staff where the construction work has already commenced.
-Gymkhana Khairpur is facility this campus to have sports activities there also.
+The campus has established a sports section which arranges various indoor and outdoor sports events on its own as well as in liaison with the Directorate of Sports of the University.
+However, sports complex has been planned in the premises of residential complex for students and staff where the construction work has already commenced.
+Gymkhana Khairpur also facilitates this campus to arrange sports activities.